 Collaboration and networking are important components for both aspiring and UNESCO Global Geoparks.
 The Global Geoparks Network also promotes cooperation in regional networks, especially the Global Geoparks Network of UNESCO for Latin America and the Caribbean (Red GeoLAC).

-Em 2022 os Geoparques Mundiais da UNESCO atingiram 177 membros, distribuídos em 46 países.
-Deste total, 10 estão localizados na América Latina, No Brasil encontram-se chancelados 03 Geoparques Mundiais da UNESCO: Araripe (CE) , Caminhos dos Cânions do Sul (RS/SC) e Seridó (RN).
+Em 2025, existem 229 Geoparques Mundiais da UNESCO, distribuídos em 50 países.
+Deste total, 13 estão localizados na América Latina, No Brasil encontram-se chancelados 06 Geoparques Mundiais da UNESCO: Araripe (CE) , Caminhos dos Cânions do Sul (RS/SC) e Seridó (RN), Caçapava (RS), Quarta Colônia (RS) e Uberaba (MG).

 Distribution map of UNESCO Global Geoparks.